-This 1935-spec 16″ cast aluminum NJ State Highway 27 shield came to me in really nice condition, with no need for restoration.
+This 16″ cast aluminum NJ State Highway 27 shield could be as old as the late 1920s.
+It came to me in really nice condition, with no need for restoration.
 It’s amazing to think that these little shields were ever the standard on NJ state highways.
 Route 27 used to extend from Newark to Trenton, but its southern terminus is now in Princeton.

 A comparison two shields from the same style period shows that different block sizes were used for the numerals.
 I had assumed that the smaller numerals (on left) were older, and were enlarged at some point in time for better legibility.
 However, historic sign expert Jake Bear informed me that several states used different numeric fonts seemingly interchangeably, and therefore, the block size may not indicate which sign is older.